hongta/practice-python/tree/README.md

     - If `k` is equal to the key of root node, overwrite the `payload`
     - If `k` is less then the key of root node, insert it into the left child
     - If `k` is greater than the key of root node, insert it into the right child

+  * Build : build a Binary Search Tree from an array
+    - shuffle the elements before build to BST, to make a balanced tree.

   * Traverse : use `yield` generators to perform inorder traversal
   ```python
   t.insert(1)